3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-resources-and-routing.md

 ## Routes (10 min)

-Fork/clone the [tunr_rails_routes_resources repo](https://github.com/ATL-WDI-Exercises/tunr_rails_routes_resources).
+Fork/clone the [tunr link here](https://github.com/ATL-WDI-Curriculum/tunr-views-and-controllers/tree/routes-starter-code).
 This provides starter code for this lesson.
 This repo also contains a solution branch containing all the code we'll be executing today.

 You guys dove into Rails' `config/routes.rb` file in the MVC class and created individual routes for pages.